 The Affordable Housing Advisory Service is a very successful pilot program and there are considerable learnings.

 A Home in Moreland

 A Home in Moreland provides research about unmet housing need and housing affordability in Moreland.
-This evidence base is used to inform Council's housing strategies and advocacy.
+This evidence is used to inform Council's housing decisions and advocacy.

 Moreland Affordable Housing Ltd

-Moreland City Council is establishing Moreland Affordable Housing Ltd (MAH), which is a charitable entity to support Council's commitment to increase the provision of affordable housing in the municipality.
+Moreland City Council has established Moreland Affordable Housing Ltd (MAH), which is a charitable entity to support Council's commitment to increase the provision of affordable housing in the municipality.